‘The miracle is not to walk on water.

 See bottom of page for costs and options.

-SUNDAY 16th AUGUST: we’ve just completed the first week.
+Now, mid-October, we’ve just completed the second week.
 Scroll to bottom to see what some participants have said.

 ‘Mindfulness means paying attention in a particular way: on purpose, in the present moment, and non-judgmentally.’
 Jon Kabat-Zinn